marcusdelang/iv1201-project/readme.md

 │       └── resources
 │           └── styles
 └── node_modules
 ### Current API
 We have the following endpoints:
 /api/user(POST)
 /api/comptenec(GET)
 /api/application (POST, GET, PUT)
 /api/logi (POST)
 ### Backend
 The backend conforms to the MVC pattern, but without a classic view since there is no backend rendering, the application is a CRUD app.
 Following REST conventions.
--logs
-In the logs directory you can find access log,
+- The flow of the application is that a route is added in the route directory taking in a http request, then it calls a controller in the controller directory, the controller uses the models in the model directory and the models has contacts to the DAO:s in the integration layer that connect databasen.
+- When creating a new route use this flow and
 ### Frontend
-The structure of the frontend directories follows a react standard.
+The structure of the frontend directories follows react standards.
-## Code overview
-### Backend
-### Frontend
-The Frontend

 ## Run database migration